legnaleurc/wcpan.telegram/README.rst

 Low Level API Example
 ---------------------

-Although the ``TeleLich`` is handy, sometimes you just need a ghoul to collect lumber for you, so you can use it to build your own Ziggurat.

-``TeleZombie`` provides simple and direct API mapping:
+``BotClient`` is also there, which provides simple and direct API mapping:

 .. code:: python